-SPEECH COMMUNICATION (SPH)
+SPEECH COMMUNICATIONS (SPH)

-SPH 107 FUNDAMENTALS OF PUBLIC

-SPEAKING (3T) 3 credits

-This course explores principles of audience and environment analysis as well as the actual planning, rehearsing and presenting of formal speeches to specific audiences.
-Historical foundations, communication theories and student performances are emphasized.
+SPH 107FUNDAMENTALS OF PUBLIC SPEAKING (3T)3 creditsThis course explores principles of audience and environment analysis as well as the actual planning, rehearsing and presenting of formal speeches to specific audiences.
+Historical foundations, communication theories and student performances are empha-

+- SPH 116

-SPH 116 INTRODUCTION TO INTERPERSONAL
+INTRODUCTION TO INTERPERSONAL COMMUNICATION (3T)

-COMMUNICATION (3T) 3 credits
+3 credits

 This course is an introduction to the basic principles of interpersonal communication.

-SPH 206 ORAL INTERPRETATION (3T) 3 credits

-This course is designed to help students develop specific skills in the analysis and oral interpretation of poetry, prose, and drama.
+3 - SPH 206ORAL INTERPRETATION (3T)3 credits(Course offered only in the Fall Semester at the Decatur Campus)Decatur Campus)This course is designed to help students develop specific skills in the analysis and oral interpretation of poetry, prose, and drama.
 It includes a study of the elements of oral communication such as imagery, structure, and dramatic timing.
 Opportunity is given for public/classroom performance of literature.
-(Offered Spring semester; Decatur Campus only.)